-Issue Need to consider Comments

-requirements in

-ISO/IEC 17025?

-Metrological traceability No Recognised as a qualitative

-of measurement results test, although dimensional

-measurements may be

-performed.
-The actual

-detection of crack indications

-is more critical than the exact

-dimensions of the indication.

-Validation of methods Yes, but Method choice subject to

-variations in joint

-configuration.
-Evaluation of

-measurement uncertainty and

-determination of detection

-limit are difficult to perform.

-Quality assurance No, but Certification of CAB

-initiatives personnel may be required.

-However, depending on the

-extent and type of practical

-examinations included in the

-certification scheme,

-substituting elements of

-monitoring for proficiency

-testing activities may be

-considered.
+Issue Need to consider requirements in ISO/IEC 17025?
+Comments Metrological traceability of measurement results No Recognised as a qualitative test, although dimensional measurements may be performed.
+The actual detection of crack indications is more critical than the exact dimensions of the indication.
+Validation of methods Yes, but Method choice subject to variations in joint configuration.
+Evaluation of measurement uncertainty and determination of detection limit are difficult to perform.
+Quality assurance initiatives No, but Certification of CAB personnel may be required.
+However, depending on the extent and type of practical examinations included in the certification scheme, substituting elements of monitoring for proficiency testing activities may be considered.